 Perchance to DREAM: A Legal and Political History of the DREAM Act and DACA (Michael A. Olivas, 2020)

-Traces the origin of the DREAM Act and Deferred Action for Childhood Arrivals from the question of whether undocumented students who had exercised their right to a public education could then attend college in the U.S. in the early 1980s to the DREAM Act in 2001 to the establishment of DACA by President Barack Obama in 2012.
+This book, available in the Ross-Blakley Law Library, traces the origin of the DREAM Act and Deferred Action for Childhood Arrivals from the question of whether undocumented students who had exercised their right to a public education could then attend college in the U.S. in the early 1980s to the DREAM Act in 2001 to the establishment of DACA by President Barack Obama in 2012.
 The book discusses the turmoil along the way and suggests pathways toward a fairer future.

-October 5, 2022: The U.S. Court of Appeals for the Fifth Circuit upheld Federal Judge Hanen’s July 2021 ruling that the DACA program--as created by the Obama Administration's 2012 memorandum--was unlawful.
+October 5, 2022: The U.S. Court of Appeals for the Fifth Circuit upheld the July 2021 ruling in Texas v.
+United States that the DACA program--as created by the Obama Administration's 2012 memorandum--was unlawful.
 The Fifth Circuit remanded the case back to the Texas District Court to review whether the Final Rule that DHS promulgated in August 2022 could still be enforced.
 Read the Fifth Circuit’s ruling here.

 January 20, 2021: President Biden issued a memorandum directing the Secretary of Homeland Security, in consultation with the Attorney General, to take appropriate action to preserve and fortify DACA policies, consistent with applicable law.